David Hockney lights up London with new Christmas tree installation

 Renowned British artist wanted to decorate the iconic venue in a way that would ‘bring joy and hope to Londoners’

-It’s a very Hockney Christmas in London, as the Yorkshire artist has created two giant trees in full colour and animation to light up the capital.
+It’s a very Hockney Christmas in London with the Yorkshire artist bringing some yuletide cheer in the form of two giant trees in full colour and animation to light up the capital.

 The digital display was unveiled by David Hockney on Friday (1 December), marking the latest reinvention of his art: a moving cartoon projected on the iconic Battersea Power Station building south of the River Thames.